 Freedom is thus contextual.
 The order in the human rights idea of «freedom, equality and brotherhood» is interpreted differently here.
 So what exactly is equality in the Middle East, when it is clear that Muslim men and women are not treated equally?
 Wikan has worked a lot on this issue.
 Interestingly, in her writings she emphasises the importance of equivalence, more understood as a balance – rather than being and having the same:

 «Equality is a problematic concept.
 Equivalence works better in the Middle East, where men and women do not have the same rights.
 They are not equal before the law.
 For example, the wife – the daughter – inherits half as much as her brothers.
 Is it similar?
 No, not from our perspective.
 Nevertheless, many will say that it is balanced, since the man is obliged to provide for the women.
 The woman has no such obligation provision.
 That's why he needs to inherit twice as much as her».

 «In Bhutan, they did not even have a word for rape.»

-When I myself the last decade traveled with a film camera around in Spreading war to the Middle East and Africa, we constantly came across the Arab extended family versus the Western individual.
-Where the individual is taken care of by the Muslim family, as opposed to the western "hermit" with his own apartment, loneliness and existential anxiety: "Yes, I have thought about it a lot in recent years when I have looked at my fieldwork from the mid 70's .
+When I myself traveled with a film camera around in the Middle East and Africa over the last decade, we constantly came across the Arab extended family versus the Western individual.
+Where the individual is taken care of by the Muslim family, as opposed to the western «hermit» with his own apartment, loneliness, and existential anxiety: «Yes, I have thought about it a lot in recent years when I have looked at my fieldwork from the mid 70's.
 When I visit, I'm part of the extended extended family.
 Especially in these days of the corona, I think of these homes where everyone has someone.
 Well, people have their problems too, and extended family can be awful at times.
-But everyone belongs in a larger unit with the right to care. "
+But everyone belongs in a larger unit with the right to care».